jyoung4242/articles/peasy/bindings/bindings.md

 ### Binding whole elements to data model

 Do you know how annoying it is to have to perform a `documement.getElementById('myElement');` in your Javascript?
-Yeah, peasy makes that a bit easier.
+Yeah, Peasy-UI makes that a bit easier.

 BINDING: `${ ==> propertyName}`